Schaka/janitorr/README.md

 This is also one area where Jellyfin and Emby tend to be quite different.

 For those more familiar with Java/Kotlin, GraalVM and Spring:
-The reason the code looks a little messy and doesn't let Spring's magic with `@ConditonalOnProperty` is because native images don't support this (yet).
+The reason the code looks a little messy and doesn't let Spring's magic run wild with `@ConditonalOnProperty` is because native images don't support this (yet).
 Proxies are very limited and creating a `@Bean` inside a `@Config` doesn't produce working proxies for things like `@PostConstruct` and `@Cacheable` half the time.
 AOT also doesn't work exactly the same as native image deployment and thus is a lot harder to debug.

 ## Setup

 **The old registry at hub.docker.com is deprecated.
 Please use ghcr.io.**
 Currently, the code is only published as a docker image to [GitHub](https://github.com/Schaka/janitorr/pkgs/container/janitorr).
 If you cannot use Docker, you're out of luck for now.